Monken Hadley Common: Area

 The common is a large area of about 72 ha between Monken Hadley and Cockfosters; it is 1.5 mi long and wedge shaped, 1/2 mi wide at the Monken Hadley end and tapering to a point at the Cockfosters end.

 Access

 There is access from Camlet Way, Parkgate Crescent, Covert Way, Games Road, Northfield Road, Baring Road (via Pymmes Brook Trail), Bakers Hill, and Hadley Common.
 The London Loop and Pymmes Brook Trail pass through the common.

 History

 The common is a remnant of the former Royal Forest of Enfield Chase, which was enclosed by the Enfield Chase Act 1777 (17 Geo.
 3. c.
 17).
 A small part was allotted to the village of Monken Hadley, and this is the only land which has remained as a common.
 Until the 1950s, the commoners exercised their rights to use the land for grazing.
-The common is bisected by the East Coast Main Railway Line.
+The common is bisected by the East Coast Main Line.